-I describe my work as images of “everyday people doing mundane things.”
-I don’t work from life, not as a rule, because I currently enjoy the process of re-conceiving the scene from mostly vintage, black & white photographs scouted from antique stores or from my own photos.
+Mostly figurative, I describe my work as images of “everyday people doing mundane things.”
+I typically do not work from life, not as a rule, because I currently enjoy the process of re-conceiving the scene from mostly vintage, black & white photographs scouted from antique stores or from my own photos.
 Photography is a tool for me and works well as indispensable references for my paintings.
 I choose images that immediately evoke in me a feeling of introspection, contemplation, leisure, melancholy or simply a moment that otherwise inspires me.
 I begin scaling up my selected image using a grid method and pencil directly onto the canvas.
 I don’t work up complex sketches first, though I sometimes experiment with watercolor before “committing” to oil, just to give me an idea if it’s an image I feel strongly enough about.
 I tend to get my subject decided on and jump right in.
 Once a work is in progress, I just fly by the seat of my pants, trusting my gut to guide me.
 As long as I do this, solving problems as they come, I am always making progress.

 My newest challenge is to work on “loosening up” my technique in order to convey more expressiveness.
 I enjoy rendering my subject realistically but without it becoming too meticulous or too photographically accurate – I’ve been doing this by using larger brushes, less precise brush strokes, exploring colors more than I have before.